Buffalo, New York: Erie Canal, grain and commerce

 By the 1860s, many railroads terminated in Buffalo; they included the Buffalo, Bradford and Pittsburgh Railroad, Buffalo and Erie Railroad, the New York Central Railroad, and the Lehigh Valley Railroad.
 During this time, Buffalo controlled one-quarter of all shipping traffic on Lake Erie.
 After the Civil War, canal traffic began to drop as railroads expanded into Buffalo.
-Unionization began to take hold in the late 19th century, highlighted by railroad strikes in 1877 and 1892.
+Unionization began to take hold in the late 19th century, highlighted by the Great Railroad Strike of 1877 and 1892 Buffalo switchmen's strike.